kenspirit/joi-route-to-swagger/README.md

 [Swagger UI]: https://swagger.io/swagger-ui/

 Of course, you can also download the [Swagger UI][] to host the API routes docs for yourself.

-_Notes: You may find that the UI is a bit different from what you see in https://editor.swagger.io/ .
-I customized it to show enumeration and default value as well.  :)_

 Enjoy.

 ## License